ID-JA/2tinylink/README.md

 ## 🚀 features

-- URL shortening: Users can input a long URL and get a shortened version of it.
+- <b>URL shortening:</b> Users can input a long URL and get a shortened version of it.

-- Click tracking: Users can track the number of clicks on their shortened URLs.
+- <b>Click tracking:</b> Users can track the number of clicks on their shortened URLs.

-- Customizable URLs: Users can customize the ending of their shortened URLs.
+- <b>Customizable URLs:</b> Users can customize the ending of their shortened URLs.

-- User account: Users can create an account to save and manage their shortened URLs.
+- <b>User account:</b> Users can create an account to save and manage their shortened URLs.

-- QR Code generation: The app should generate a QR code for each short URL, allowing users to easily scan the code to access the original link.
+- <b>QR Code generation:</b> The app should generate a QR code for each short URL, allowing users to easily scan the code to access the original link.

-- Security and Privacy: It should have built-in security features to protect users’ links from unwanted access and ensure that the links are not being used for malicious purposes.
+- <b>Security and Privacy:</b> It should have built-in security features to protect users’ links from unwanted access and ensure that the links are not being used for malicious purposes.

-- Password protection: Allow users to protect their links with a password so that only authorized people can access them.
+- <b>Password protection:</b> Allow users to protect their links with a password so that only authorized people can access them.

-- Expiration dates: allow users to set an expiration date for their links after which the links will be inaccessible.
+- <b>Expiration dates:</b> allow users to set an expiration date for their links after which the links will be inaccessible.

-- Grouping and tagging: Allow users to organize and manage their links by grouping them into different categories or tagging them with keywords.
+- <b>Grouping and tagging:</b> Allow users to organize and manage their links by grouping them into different categories or tagging them with keywords.

 ## 🤔 why we are building this